E3SM-Project/polaris/docs/developers_guide/command_line.md

 ...
 ```

-The number of each test case is displayed, followed by the relative path that
+The number of each task is displayed, followed by the relative path that
-will be used for the test case in the work directory.
+will be used for the task in the work directory.

 The `-h` or `--help` options will display the help message describing the
 command-line options.

-The `-t` or `--test_expr` flag can be used to supply a substring or regular
+The `-t` or `--task_expr` flag can be used to supply a substring or regular
-expression that can be used to list a subset of the tests.
+expression that can be used to list a subset of the tasks.
 Think of this as
-as search expression within the default list of test-case relative paths.
+as search expression within the default list of task relative paths.

 The flags `-n` or `--number` are used to list the name (relative path) of
-a single test case with the given number.
+a single task with the given number.

-Instead of listing test cases, you can list all the supported machines that can
+Instead of listing tasks, you can list all the supported machines that can
 be passed to the `polaris setup` and `polaris suite` by using the
 `--machines` flag.

-Similarly, you can list all the available test suites for all
+Similarly, you can list all the available suites for all
 {ref}`dev-components` by using the `--suites` flag.
 The result are the flags
-that would be passed  to `polaris suite` as part of setting up this test suite.
+that would be passed  to `polaris suite` as part of setting up this suite.

-The `-v` or `--verbose` flag lists more detail about each test case,
+The `-v` or `--verbose` flag lists more detail about each task,
 including its description, short name, core, configuration, subdirectory within
 the configuration and the names of its steps: